 Dianna Booher has been delighted to speak at venues all around the world, including numerous international conferences in the United States, South America, Europe, the Middle East, and Asia.
 Consequently, she has received the highest awards in the professional speaking industry, including the following honors:

-—IBM’s Star Quality Award
+—IBM’s Star Quality Award (for highest-rated outside speaker during the year)

 —Frito-Lay’s Minority/Woman-Owned Supplier of the Year Award